-- 1. That DEC shall establish a REPS rider as described herein, in the amounts approved herein, and that this rider shall remain in effect for a 12-month period beginning on September 1, 2018, and expiring on August 31, 2019; - 2.
-That DEC shall establish an REPS EMF rider as described herein, in the amounts approved herein, and that this rider shall remain in effect for a 12-month period beginning on September 1, 2018, and expiring on August 31, 2019; - 3.
+- 1. That DEC shall establish a REPS rider as described herein, in the amounts approved herein, and that this rider shall remain in effect for a 12-month period beginning on September 1, 2018 and expiring on August 31, 2019; - 2.
+That DEC shall establish an EMF rider as described herein, in the amounts approved herein, and that this rider shall remain in effect for a 12-month period beginning on September 1, 2018 and expiring on August 31, 2019; - 3.
 That DEC shall file the appropriate rate schedules and riders with the Commission in order to implement the provisions of this Order as soon as practicable, but not later than ten (10) days after the date that the Commission issues orders in both this docket and in Docket No. E-7, Sub 1163; - 4.
-That DEC shall work with the Public Staff to prepare a joint notice to customers of the rate changes ordered by the Commission in this docket, as well as in Docket No. E-7, Sub 1163, and the Company shall file such notice for Commission approval as soon as practicable, but not later than ten (10) days of the date of this order; - 5.
-That DEC's 2017 REPS compliance report shall be, and hereby is, approved, and the RECs in DEC's 2017 compliance sub-accounts in NC-RETS and those of the Wholesale Customers shall be retired; - 6.
-That DEC shall file in all future REPS rider applications the results of studies the costs of which were, or are proposed to be, recovered through the REPS EMF rider and REPS rider charges and, for those studies that are subject to confidentiality agreements, information regarding whether and how parties can access the results of those studies; and
+That DEC shall work with the Public Staff to prepare a joint notice to customers of the rate changes ordered by the Commission in this docket, as well as in Docket No. E-7, Sub 1163, and the Company shall file such notice for Commission approval as soon as practicable, but not later than ten (10) days after the Commission issues orders in both dockets: - 5.
+That DEC's 2017 REPS compliance report is hereby approved and the RECs in DEC's 2017 compliance sub-accounts in NC-RETS shall be retired; - 6.
+That DEC shall file in all future REPS rider applications the results of studies the costs of which were or are proposed to be recovered via its REPS EMF and rider and, for those studies that are subject to confidentiality agreements, information regarding whether and how parties can access the results of those studies; and